lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

-The `loadModels` method starts by creating several `StgBuffer` instances for the vertex data, indices, materials, etc. along with a command buffer to record the transitions.
-The `StgBuffer` class will manage the creation of a staging buffer, which is accessible by the CPU which contents will later be copied to a GPU only buffer.
-It also creates a default material which will be used for models which do not define any.
+The `loadModels` method starts by creating several `StgIntBuffer` instances for the vertex data, indices, materials, etc. along with a command buffer to record the transitions.
+The `StgIntBuffer` class will manage the creation of a staging buffer, which is accessible by the CPU which contents will later be copied to a GPU only buffer.
+It is backed by an `IntBuffer` although it will contain float and int values.
+But, why using an `IntBuffer` instead of a more generic `ByteBuffer`?
+The answer is that if we use a `ByteBuffer`we can only address as many bytes as `Integer.MAX_VALUE` value (around 2 GBytes).
+If we use an `IntBuffer`, since each element of the buffer is an integer value (that is 4 bytes), we can address four times as much.
+Therefore, we will use an `IntBUffer`as a transient buffer and will store floats as int values using `Float.floatToRawIntBits` method.
+We will need also staging buffers backed up by `ByteBuffer`, which will be modeled by the `StgButeBuffer` class.
+We will see later on their implementation.
+Going back to the the `loadModels` method, it also creates a default material which will be used for models which do not define any.
 One important thing to remark is that we are using a single staging buffer type for all the models (a single one for the vertices, for the indices, etc.).
 The `loadModels` method continues as follows:
 ```java
 public class GlobalBuffers {
     ...